savenow/lod3-road-space-models/README.md

 ## :handshake: Thanks

-Very special acknowledgements are due to [Sophie](https://github.com/Sophie876) and [Olaf](https://github.com/OloOcki), who worked diligently on the development of the methodology and the realization of the modeling.
+Very special acknowledgements are due to [Sophie Haas Goschenhofer](https://github.com/Sophie876) and [Olaf Wysocki](https://github.com/OloOcki), who worked diligently on the development of the methodology and the realization of the modeling.